husq570/Hackintosh-z490m-gaming-x/README.md

 # Stability:

 Once or twice hangs (kernel panic) in a week don't know why.
+But still i'm using this hackintosh as my daily computer